doctoraction/doctoraction.github.io/js.md

 What creates an array and what a plain object?

+### Inheritance

+Each object has a private property which holds a link to another object called its prototype, that protoype has a prototype, etc, until that prototype is `null`.

+The property of an object that points to its prototype is not called prototype.
+Its name is not standard: all browsers use `__proto__`, ECMAScript standard is `someObject.[[Prototype]]`.
+The standard way to access an object's prototype is `Object.getPrototypeOf(someobject)` and there is a `Object.setPrototypeOf(obj, prototype)`.
+When we try to access a property, the engine looks in the objects, then the prototype, then that one's prototype, etc.
+So objects inherit all properties of the prototypes chain.

+(Note: The `func.prototype` property of functions specifies the [[Prototype]] to be assigned to **all** instances of objects created by the given function when used as a constructor.)

 ## Classes

 Similar to function iobject constructors.
 Key features of classes: